felixjones/gba-toolchain/README.md

 Overrides the initial URL used to download `dependecies.ini`.

 Any existing `dependecies.ini` needs to be deleted from the gba-toolchain directory for this variable to take effect.

-### -DMGBA=/path/to/mGBA/root

-[mGBA](https://mgba.io/) is used for executing unit tests.

-This can also be configured via the environment variable `MGBA`.

-The directory `gba-toolchain/mGBA` is also searched for mGBA.

 ### -DGBAFIX=/path/to/binary